aejazm/install-tesseract-redhat-centos/README.md

 # install-tesseract-redhat-centos
 Script for downloading and installing Tesseract OCR Engine on RedHat and CentOS

 This is a Bash script we created to install Tesseract OCR Engine and related dependencies on CentOS 7.
-We have tested this with CentOS 7.2 and RHEL 7.2.
+I have tested this with CentOS 7.

-Read more about us at https://www.eisenvault.com
-Email us at contact@eisenvault.com
+Due to constantly changing locations of the rpm & leptonica sources, I had to update the installation script.